telerik/blazor-docs/components/grid/columns/command.md

 >tip For handling CRUD operations we recommend that you use the grid events (`OnEdit`, `OnUpdate`, `OnCancel`, `OnCreate`).
 The `OnClick` handler is available for the built-in commands to provide consistency of the API.

+>tip The event handlers use `EventCallback` and can be syncronous or async.
+This example shows async versions, and the signature for the syncrhronous handlers is `void MyHandlerName(GridCommandEventArgs args)`.

 >caption Example of adding and handling command columns for inline editing of a grid

 ````CSHTML